 - Woodpeckers: All types, with high numbers of Pileated, Hairy, and Red-headed.

-- Nuthatches: Red-breasted and White-breasted
+- Nuthatches: Brown-headed, Red-breasted (winter), White-breasted

 Check the lake in winter for rafts of “puddle” ducks, Coots, and Pied-billed Grebes.
 Wood ducks breed locally.
 Keep your eyes out for Hooded Mergansers and Blue-winged Teals in summer, both of which breed in a few scattered locations around the state.